2snufkin/notes/Electron/How To.md

 ### Embedded database

 If we have larger data storage needs there are “embedded” databases like neDB (implements the Mongo API) or sqlite that we could use.
 Note that this could introduce some complexity because sometimes these databases (like sqlite) are native node modules (they use C++), and shipping cross-platform native code, even through NPM, can have some gotchas.
 Most applications that I’ve seen/heard of don’t have such complicated storage needs, but I’m sure there’s some use cases for it.

+# open a folder
+you want the app to open a folder:
+1. import shell from electron
+2. `shell.openItem(path)`

+# make paths for windows and mac
+You use backslashes (\) in Windows, but forward slashes (/) in everything else. it's a lot of work to work with condition: if you are in windows you backslashes else use forward. there is a library that do that for us => slash
+1. install npm install slash
+2. import using `const slash = require('slash')`
+3. use it, pass a path to the slash constructor `slash(path)`